DFE-Digital/itt-mentor-services/app/views/placements/pages/accessibility.md

 This website is partially compliant with the WCAG (Web Content Accessibility Guidelines) version 2.2 AA standard, due to the following non-compliances (and/or) the following exemptions.

-### Non-accessible content

-The content is non-accessible for the following reason(s):

 #### Non-compliance with the accessibility regulations

 Unsupported aria attributes.
 It is important to ensure that an element’s role supports its ARIA attributes.
 This does not meet <a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/text-equiv-all.html" target="_blank" rel="noopener">WCAG version 2.2 AA - 1.1.1 Non-text Content (opens in a new tab)</a>.